PyJaipur/100DaysOfCode/soumilk/README.md

   * Searched about Docker, and understood its outline and working model.
   * Studied about Real Time OS for practicals.
   * Solved question in the ongoing competition, and received my certificate of Codechef SnackDown 2018.

+### 60
+   * Had a technical interview regarding internship.
+Solved a problem in which there was the need to make use of queue using stacks data structure.
+   * Internship Screening test questions and my answers.
+Uploaded the questions and answers in the folder Internship Screening test.
+   * Solved question in Codechef long challenge.
+   * Created a new repository, Secrets_of_Cpp, in which I will update some really interesting and cool programs of cpp which will enhance the understanding of basic concepts of OOPS.
+[Secrets_of_Cpp](https://github.com/soumilk/Secrets_of_Cpp).